Sense and Sensitivity: Examining the Influence of Semantic Recall on Long Context Code Understanding: Lexical and Semantic Recall

 \subsection{Measuring Semantic Recall Sensitivity}

-While \semtrace is designed \emph{a priori} to exhibit high semantic recall sensitivity, it is also crucial to quantify this property for existing code reasoning tasks.
-Doing so allows us to understand the extent to which a task $\mathcal{T}$ requires a model to rely on semantic recall of the provided code snippet $C$, rather than leveraging potentially shortcut solutions based on pre-trained knowledge.
+While semantic recall sensitivity characterizes a fundamental property of code understanding tasks, measuring it presents a challenge: how do we determine whether a model's success depends on understanding specific code versus applying pattern matching shortcuts?

+We propose estimating semantic recall sensitivity by measuring the impact of withholding information from the code snippet.
+The key intuition is that for code reasoning tasks like output prediction, removing lines fundamentally changes the code such that it can no longer produce the correct output.
+Therefore, if a model continues to provide correct answers despite missing critical information, it cannot be reasoning about the specific provided code; instead, it must be relying on memorized patterns.
+Conversely, if performance degrades sharply as information is removed, the task requires genuine semantic recall of the specific code details.

-We propose estimating the semantic recall sensitivity by measuring the impact of withholding information from the code snippet.
-Specifically, we compare the model's performance on the original task formulation with its performance in a scenario where the snippet is kept intentionally incomplete.
-Let $Inc(C)$ denote a set of incomplete versions $C^{inc}$ from the original snippet $C$ (e.g., by removing specific lines).
-The sensitivity of task $\mathcal{T}$ with respect to $C$, denoted $Sens^{\mathcal{T}}(C)$, can be estimated as the average normalized performance degradation across these incomplete versions (\autoref{eq:sensitivity_measure}).
+Formally, let $Inc(C)$ denote a set of incomplete versions $C^{inc}$ from the original snippet $C$ (e.g., by removing specific lines).
+We define the sensitivity of task $\mathcal{T}$ with respect to $C$, denoted $Sens^{\mathcal{T}}(C)$, as the average normalized performance degradation across these incomplete versions (\autoref{eq:sensitivity_measure}):

 Here, $R^{\mathcal{T}}(C)$ is the model's reasoning performance on the original snippet, and $R^{\mathcal{T}}(C^{inc})$ is its performance on an incomplete version.
 The term inside summation captures the relative performance caused by the incomplete information in $C^{inc} \in Inc(C)$ (with $\epsilon > 0$ added for numerical stability).
-A higher $Sens^{\mathcal{T}}(C)$ indicates that successfully performing task $\mathcal{T}$ on snippet $C$ heavily depends on semantically recalling the specific details within $C$, thus signifying high semantic recall sensitivity.
+Geometrically, $Sens^{\mathcal{T}}(C)$ measures the area under the performance degradation curve as information is progressively removed from $C$.
+A higher $Sens^{\mathcal{T}}(C)$ indicates a steeper degradation, meaning that successfully performing task $\mathcal{T}$ on snippet $C$ heavily depends on semantically recalling the specific details within $C$, thus signifying high semantic recall sensitivity.
+Operationally, our estimator is model-dependent; we aggregate it across models to characterize benchmark-level sensitivity.